NateEag/githooks.d/readme.md

 Git's
 [hook system](https://www.kernel.org/pub/software/scm/git/docs/githooks.html)
-is well-design and has a wide range of uses.
+is well-designed and has a wide range of uses.

 That wide range of uses is slightly hampered by the absence of hook multiplexing in core git.